Saint Mary's Gaels men's basketball: Randy Bennett era: 2001-2026

 Following the loss of Samhan to graduation, many expected the Gaels next season to be a rebuilding year.
 Led by point guard Mickey McConnell, however, Saint Mary's compiled a 25–9 record, 11–3 in the WCC, including the Gaels' first win against Gonzaga in Spokane since 1995.
 But after absorbing a late-season loss to last-place San Diego and dropping an ESPN BracketBuster game at home against Utah State, Saint Mary's failed to make the NCAA tournament.
 They would be upset in the first round of the NIT by Kent State.
 After McConnell graduated, Australian point guard Matthew Dellavedova became the team's new star alongside San Diego transfer and San Francisco native Rob Jones.
 The Gaels compiled a 27–6 record and went 14–2 in the WCC in 2011–12, including a win in Moraga over Gonzaga and a sweep of new conference member BYU.
 Saint Mary's spent most of the season ranked in the AP and Coaches' polls and won the outright WCC regular season title, the first time since 2000 that Gonzaga had not claimed part of the title.
 The Gaels then defeated Gonzaga in overtime in the WCC tournament, marking the first time in school history Saint Mary's won both the regular season and tournament titles.
 Saint Mary's lost to Purdue in the first round of the NCAA tournament.

 Saint Mary's Australian pipeline, historically focused on the Australian Institute of Sport (from where Caporn and Mills were recruited), continues to the present.
 The 2011–12 team featured four AIS graduates, including 2012 WCC Player of the Year Dellavedova, and another Australian, Jorden Page.
 The 2015–16 team had four AIS graduates, boasting a total of six Australians, and the 2016–17 roster had a program record of seven Australians.
 In the latter season, the Gaels went so far as to hold an official celebration of Australia Day for their home game against San Francisco, which fell on the holiday's date of January 26.
 Before the game, Australia's national anthem was played alongside the US anthem, and the school honored officials from Australia's San Francisco consulate.

+On March 23rd, 2026, Arizona State University announced that Bennett would be the next head coach of the Arizona State Sun Devils men's basketball team.
+This move ended Bennett's 26 year run as the Gaels' head coach.

+Mickey McConnell era: 2026-Present

+Following Bennett's departure, St. Mary's named then-associate head coach Mickey McConnell as the new head coach of the program.
+He had been serving as an assistant to Bennett since 2019.

 Postseason

 NCAA tournament results

-The Gaels have made 13 NCAA tournament appearances.
-They have an overall 8–14 record in tournament games.
+The Gaels have made 15 NCAA tournament appearances.
+They have an overall 8–15 record in tournament games.